There are a lot of questions about Medicare Advantage Plans, commonly referred to as Part C, what they cover, and how much they can cost.

 Keep reading to learn more.

-They help pay for things like major hospital stays, doctors visits, preventative care, lab work, meal delivery services and Dental.
+They help pay for things like major hospital stays, doctor visits, preventative care, lab work, meal delivery services, and most Advantage plans even include coverage dental.

 Unlike Medicare Supplements, Advantage Plans are the easiest way to get comprehensive coverage at the lowest cost.